Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Introduction

 \section{\textbf{Introduction}}

-Empirical likelihood (EL) has emerged as a powerful tool in statistical inference, particularly valuable when traditional parametric assumptions about data distribution are either unknown or do not hold.
-EL operates on the principle of maximizing a nonparametric likelihood function constrained by observed data to perform hypothesis tests and construct confidence intervals.
-Owen's papers (\cite{owen1988empirical}, \cite{owen1990empirical}) have been instrumental in the development and popularization of EL.
-Furthermore, \cite{owen2001empirical} highlights EL's ability to automatically shape confidence regions, integrate additional constraints, and preserve the range and transformations inherent in the data.
-This flexibility and robustness have positioned EL as a cornerstone in modern statistical methodology, offering advantages in scenarios ranging from incomplete data to complex multivariate analyses (\cite{jian2008}).\\
+Empirical likelihood (EL) has emerged as a useful tool in statistical inference when traditional parametric assumptions about the distribution of the data are either unknown or do not hold.
+EL operates on the principle of maximizing a nonparametric likelihood function with constraints on observed data with applications to hypotheses testing and confidence interval estimation.
+Early work on EL is due to Owen (\citeyear{owen1988empirical}, \citeyear{owen1990empirical}). \cite{owen2001empirical} highlighted that empirical likelihood (EL) inherently constructs confidence regions, accommodates supplementary constraints, and preserves the natural scale and transformations of the data.
+This adaptability has established EL as a useful methodology in in handling incomplete data and addressing complex multivariate problems (\cite{jian2008}).\\

-The jackknife empirical likelihood (JEL) method is an extension of Owen’s foundational work that combines the EL method with the jackknife resampling technique. \cite{jing2009jackknife} introduced the JEL method as a modification of EL to deal with non-linear statistics.
-They illustrated this method using one- and two-sample U-statistics, paving the way for its application in diverse settings. \cite{wang2013} considered testing the equality of two multivariate means using the JEL method. \cite{li2016} proposed a JEL-based non-parametric inferential procedure for non-smooth estimating functions and demonstrated its application. \cite{Peng2018} extended the EL method to general estimating equations based on U-statistics and proposed JEL for vector U-statistics.
-Using this approach, they developed EL ratio tests for moment-based distribution characteristics. \cite{SANG2020} developed a consistent JEL-based test for diagonal symmetry based on energy statistics.\\

-Motivated by these studies, we generalize the JEL method to accommodate $q$-dimensional three (or more)-samples U-statistics.
-This generalization is needed for a versatile statistical tool capable of handling complex data structures and multiple sample comparisons without relying on distributional assumptions.
-This extension broadens the applicability of EL and JEL beyond traditional univariate and two-sample scenarios.
-Additionally, we explain the adaptation of JEL to $q$-dimensional $k$-sample based U-statistics, contribute to a deeper understanding of its theoretical foundations and practical implications in multivariate statistical analysis.\\

-To give an application of described JEL method for three sample based U statistics, we applied it to a practical problem by constructing confidence intervals for the difference in volumes under surfaces (VUS) for two dependent variables.
-The VUS, introduced by \cite{mossman1999three}, expands upon area under the receiver operating characteristic (ROC) by accommodating three-class diagnostic scenarios (a detailed discussion about VUS is provided in Section 2.1).
-For an application of the JEL method for $k$-sample-based U statistics, we construct confidence intervals for the difference of two dependent hypervolumes under the ROC manifolds (HUM).
-ROC curves are generalized to ROC manifolds for multi-category classification, and the analogous extension of the area under the ROC manifold is termed the HUM.
-For more details on HUM, refer to \cite{li2008} and Chapter 3 of \cite{wang2010empirical} (a detailed discussion about HUM is provided in Section 5.1).\\